Wildlife & Plant Protection

 Ensuring a healthy population of native birds, insects, mammals, reptiles, amphibians and plant species.

 The Parkes Shire is home to a range of native wildlife including 260 species of bird, over 20 insect family groups, and 37 different species of mammals.

 The National Parks and Wildlife Act 1974 protects all native mammals, birds, reptiles and amphibians in NSW.
-It is against the law handle or capture them without appropriate authorisation from the NSW Office of Environment and Heritage.
+It is against the law to handle or capture them without appropriate authorisation from the NSW Office of Environment and Heritage.

 Parkes Shire Council staff are not trained or authorised to handle or dispose of injured Native Wildlife without Office of Environment and Heritage approval.
 Council does not have facilities suitable to house or care for native animals.